Robolta/HLP-Brute-Force-V2/README.md

 The check is performed by using the current function's input-output pairs to get 16 corresponding vectors, then checking if the vectors share at least 1 common element.
 If this check succeeds, the check can be ignored for the rest of the depth.
 However, the current depth still needs to be searched entirely in order to avoid missing a potentially shorter solution.
+In my program, I implement this check without skipping every other depth by excluding the basic equality check between the target and candidate.